A Quantum Heat Machine from Fast Optomechanics: Cyclical steady-state

-is the aggregate effect of the noise entering from the baths.
-It is critical to note that $V_{H}$ and the first contribution of $V_{C}$ are strongly modified by $S_{2}$.
-This allows us to manipulate the asymmetry of $V_{add}$ by adjusting the evolution time $\tau$ and squeezing strength $\mu$.
+is the aggregate effect of the noise entering from the baths over one cycle.
+Both matrices depend on the time over which a single cycle of the protocol is executed, $\tau = 2\pi/\omega_{ap}$.
+It is critical to note that the added noise is strongly modified by $S_{2}$.
+This allows us to manipulate the asymmetry of $V_{add}\Br{\tau}$ by adjusting the evolution time $\tau$ and squeezing strength $\mu$.

+\eqref{Eqn:SteadyState} can be recognised as a Sylvester equation, which is readily solved using standard numerical techniques \cite{Aliev2017}.